-We’ll look at how the integration of Rocky and ANSYS suite of products allows users to increase productivity and model processes and equipment – while taking different physics into account.
+In this webinar, we’ll look at how the integration of Rocky and Ansys suite of products allows users to increase productivity and model processes and equipment – while taking different physics into account.

 This webinar will cover: